 The JT2-2 Tazarve has been built by the IRIAF Owj Industrial Complex, which has been referred to as the Ya Hossein Project.
 The Tazarve is the third version of a prototype jet trainer called 'Dorna', which first flew eight years ealier.
 Personnel at the Ya Hossein Project believe the Tazarve will eventually fulfil a role as basic and advanced jet trainer.

-There will also be a Close Air Support version, which the complex hopes to work on next.
+There was also to be a Close Air Support version, which the complex hoped to work on next.
 An initial batch of five ordered by the IRIAF will be used in all aspects of testing, flight training and structural tests, and the same body has ordered another 25 aircraft to carry out the pilot training role currently being fulfilled by the F-5B.
-The IRIAF hopes aims to construct a purpose-built factory for manufacturing the aircraft ; it has been estimated that the Tazarve will cost as little as $2 million to built.
+The IRIAF hopes aimed to construct a purpose-built factory for manufacturing the aircraft ; it had been estimated that the Tazarve will cost as little as $2 million to built.
 The engine is a General Electric J-85-17, with its afterburners removed.
-The Tazarve jet trainer is the hallmark of Iran's indigenous aerospace industry and will teach the country's design engineers and technicians new lessons.

 On 23 September 2007 President Mahmoud Ahmadinejad inspected three models of jet fighters -- Saeqeh, Azarakhsh and Tazarv -- Iran Air Force unveiled on the anniversary of the Iraqi invasion of Iran in 1980.
 He attended the Air Force Base 1 in Southern Tehran to appreciate the technical teams involved in manufacturing the Iranian made jet fighters.
 Saeqeh and Azarakhsh jet fighters manufactured jointly by the Ministry of Defense and Logistics of the Armed Forces and the Air Force of the Army of the Islamic Republic of Iran are for military missions and Tazarv (pheasant) is for training.
 President Ahmadinejad expressed pleasure with success of Iranian technicians in manufacturing the planes.

 The latest design - and the closest to production - of Ya-Hossein team is JT2-2 Tazarve (pheasant); a full GRP and carbon fibrecomposite single engine jet trainer, capable of cruising at 400kt at 38,000ft.
-The second Tazarve prototype will soon make its maidenflight.
-Several modifications have been made to this example, including swept-back horizontal stabilizers.
-There are hopes that amodified Tazarve will finally enter series production.
+The second Tazarve prototype was to soon make its maiden flight.
+Several modifications had been made to this example, including swept-back horizontal stabilizers.
+There were hopes that a modified Tazarve would finally enter series production.